 Researchers were actually investigating whether the level of healthcare in developed countries improved longevity.
 To their surprise, they found the opposite – as the number of doctors went up, so did infant mortality – but as an amusing aside they noted a strong, negative association between coronary heart disease deaths and alcohol which was ‘shown to be wholly attributable to wine consumption’.

 Soon, researchers everywhere were investigating this compelling association and twelve years later, data from 17 countries in which both wine and dairy fat consumption were known, seemed to confirm the root cause of the French paradox.
-The French consumed half a bottle of wine each per day, on average, while in Scotland and Ireland, where CHD was rife, the drinks of choice were lager, beer, stout or spirits.
+The French consumed half a bottle of wine each per day, on average, while in Scotland and Ireland, where coronary heart disease was rife, the drinks of choice were lager, beer, stout or spirits.
 As the majority (72%) of French wine production was red or rose rather than white, the idea that red wine was the protective factor soon caught on.

 Wine drinkers could be forgiven for assuming it was party time – especially as the French were noted for drinking alcohol on most days of the week, usually with meals.
 In Ireland, in contrast, two-thirds of total alcohol consumption occurred on Fridays and Saturdays, a binge-drinking pattern that had adverse effects on blood pressure compared with regular intakes.